Skip to main content

 Academic

-An academic deconstruction of the ADA’s voluntary wellness program regulations reveals a profound, if perhaps unintentional, alignment with the principles of and psycho-neuro-endocrinology.
+An academic deconstruction of the ADA’s voluntary wellness program regulations reveals a profound, if perhaps unintentional, alignment with the principles of systems biology and psycho-neuro-endocrinology.
 The legal framework, designed to prevent discrimination, concurrently creates an operational space for wellness initiatives that are congruent with our modern understanding of the human organism as a deeply integrated, non-linear system.

 The regulatory insistence on non-coercion, reasonable design, and confidentiality can be interpreted as a legal scaffolding that supports interventions targeting the psycho-neuro-immune-endocrine (PNIE) axis, rather than focusing on simplistic, often counterproductive, behavioral metrics.